Get in touch! We are available 24/7.

 Companies can have internal upward and internal downward communication depending on the organizational hierarchy of information.

 Transferring any information from a subordinate to a manager implies conveying it up the company hierarchy.
-Classic examples are surveys, sales reports, feedback forms, requests, or disputes.
+Classic examples are surveys, sales reports, feedback forms, requests, time off request forms, or disputes.

 The flow of information can also move downward.
 One of the primary use cases is when superiors transfer crucial instructions to staff through managers.
 For instance, it can be job instructions, specific procedures, performance feedback, or onboarding documentation.